 Most of Africa's plains game, as well as elephant, buffalo, giraffe, and Delta specialties like red lechwe are well represented on the concession.
 What Mombo is most famous for, however, is its predators.
 Numerous prides of lion, as well as cheetah, and leopard have territories close to the camp, and a large pack of African painted wolves ('wild dogs') has denned within the concession for the past several years.
 So exceptional is the game-viewing around Mombo that it has become the choice location for international film crews, photographers, and researchers.

-Mombo is divided into two distinct and independent camps - one with nine tented rooms (Mombo) and one with three (Little Mombo).
+Mombo is divided into two distinct and independent camps - one with nine tented rooms (Mombo) and one with four (Little Mombo).
 Each is raised off the ground on wooden decking, providing exceptional views across the floodplains, which are often teeming with game.
 Inside each tent, polished wooden floors, large beds draped in painted textiles with hand-stitched leather headboards, wooden and brass chandeliers, spacious en suite bathrooms with bespoke copper soaking tubs, and comfortable sitting areas with embroidered cushions, collaborate to create an atmosphere of understated luxury.

 Open the sliding louvered and screen wall onto an expansive furnished veranda, at the end of which is a pergola and swing bed for relaxation, observation and reflection.
 There is also a luxurious outdoor shower, replete with hand milled soaps and plush towels.
 A private deck and plunge pool provide an indulgent oasis for whiling away siesta-time.